Madison Metals, the next #uranium producer in Namibia

 Unlike the vast majority of uranium juniors across the globe, Madison’s flagship Khan project has a mining license and ample access to regional infrastructure including; roads, power, water, rail, ocean port, skilled workforce, mining services & equipment companies.

 Last month the Company was granted a nuclear fuels license by the Ministry of Mines & Energy.
-This means Khan could be under construction as soon as management raises a meaningful portion of the US$35M in start-up capital.
+This means Khan could be under construction as soon as management raises a meaningful portion of the estimated US$35M in start-up capital.

 CEO Duane Parnham believes most of the cap-ex could be raised via construction/equipment financing, coupled with a relatively modest debt facility from an African bank lending group like RMB.
 At $80/lb., the payback period should be under 18 months.

-That’s right, US$35M could put Madison into production in 2025, producing 100s of thousands of pounds in year 1, followed by a decade of ~906k lbs./yr.
+That’s right, US$35M could put Madison into production in 2H 2025, producing 100s of thousands of pounds in year 1, followed by a decade of ~906k lbs./yr.
 Therefore, at $80/lb.
-U3O8 and an average cost of $35/lb., annual pre-tax profits would average ~C$45M/yr.
+U3O8 and an average cost of $35/lb., annual pre-tax profits would average ~C$45M/yr. {see chart below}

-At a 10% discount factor, I estimate a post-tax NPV of ~C$164M & IRR of > 200%, as cap-ex is low & payback is rapid.
+At a 10% discount factor, I estimate a post-tax NPV of ~C$160M & IRR of ~200%, as cap-ex is low & payback is rapid.
 Yet, Madison’s valuation is just C$5.5M.

-If the uranium price were to fall to $60/lb., and costs rose to $45/lb., there would be a profit of ~C$11M.
+If the uranium price were to fall to $60/lb., and costs came in at $45/lb., there would be a profit of ~C$11M.
 However, anyone thinking we’re headed to $60/lb. should not invest in this sector!
 I believe pricing is more likely to hit $100+/lb. then it is to sink to $60/lb.
 Note: {5-yr. futures [CME contract] is ~$98/lb. for Aug.
 2029}.

 A toll-milling scenario for Madison is quite plausible as, 1) Rössing wants/needs third-party ore, 2) Madison’s assets are just 6 km away, and 3) Madison has a shallow deposit that, subject to more drilling, should deliver millions of pounds.